UN human rights chief: Gaza faces ‘darkest moment’

 Apart from the UN and the US, Ireland, the UK and the EU all expressed similar concerns, and some ave criticized the legislation as violating international law.
 (Jurist)

-3. Palestinians will not be allowed to north Gaza: IDF
+3. Palestinians will not be allowed to return to north Gaza: IDF

 Israeli ground forces are getting closer to “the complete evacuation” of northern Gaza and residents will not be allowed to return home, the Israel Defense Forces (IDF) said, in what appears to be the first official acknowledgment from Israel it is systematically removing Palestinians from the area.